guiyom-e/kumo-articles/blog-posts/six-guidelines-for-risk-less-data-migrations/six-guidelines-for-risk-less-data-migrations.md

 These 6 guidelines are just an attempt to sum-up what to care about when applying data migrations.
 They can also apply to application deployments or whatever operation that introduces a breaking change.
 But the main learning could also be **capitalize on knowledge** to avoid reproducing the same mistakes !

 Want to share your own tips or tech convictions?
-Don't hesitate to comment on this posts 😉
+Don't hesitate to comment on this post 😉